Creating a Package: Adding a Model

 - isPrimary="True" to indicate that this is the Package's Primary Transformer.

-- programName="Rscript" to specify the name of the external program to execute when the Transformer is invoked; in this example we have used the keyword Rscript to indicate we wish to run an R script.
+- programName="Rscript" or "python" to specify the name of the external program to execute when the Transformer is invoked; the keyword Rscript indicates that we wish to run an R script, while the keyword python indicates that we wish to run a Python script.

 The <layouts> element specifies items to include on the SyncroSim user interface.
-Here we say that we want a built-in SyncroSim Core form (named core_RConfig) to be displayed as part of the Library Datafeeds (named coreforms_LibraryDatafeeds).
-This form will allow users to control the location of their R program executable.
+Here we say that we want a built-in SyncroSim Core form (named core_RConfig or core_PyConfig) to be displayed as part of the Library Datafeeds (named coreforms_LibraryDatafeeds).
+This form will allow users to control the location of their R or Python program executable.

 The example XML configuration file above assumes your Transformer calls an R Script.
 Because R is used so frequently with SyncroSim, entering the keyword RScript for the externalProgramName argument allows SyncroSim to try to find your R installation automatically, and/or to specify it directly on the SyncroSim user interface using the built-in core_Rconfig form.